 There are other things to do in Amarillo but we didn't venture too far into it.
 We preferred staying in the canyon and being at one with nature, as hokey as that sounds.

 Where to stay: You can search for hotels in Canyon or Amarillo but for this area, I recommend scoping out a vacation rental.
-Enter the search term “Palo Duro” or “Canyon TX” into HomeAway, VRBO, or Air BNB and you’ll find a variety of cabins and rental homes at different price points.
+Enter the search term “Palo Duro” or “Canyon TX” into a vacation rental site such as Vrbo or Air BNB and you'll find a variety of cabins and rental homes at different price points.
 I think the reason I loved it here so much is because I loved where we stayed.

 Looking for recommendations for Texas Water Parks?
 This list has some fun ones.